4 Ways Resource Planning Prevents Turnover

 2. Resource planning increases employee retention.

 Per this Gallup study, unmanageable workloads are one of the main causes of burnout, which manifests in exhaustion, reduced mental and physical health, and ultimately, resignation.
 But with an intelligent resource management solution, managers can automatically track who’s working on what.
-This allows them to see who is at capacity and who can take on more work, helping circumvent burnout before it becomes an issue.
+A capacity planning heatmap allows you to see who is at capacity and who can take on more work, splitting time and determining priorities across competing projects, helping circumvent burnout before it becomes an issue.

 3. Resource planning tracks workload demand.